What are Peer Services?

 Peer support services are peer-delivered services with a rehabilitation and recovery focus.
-Peers support recovery through constructing relationships with our program participants.
-Peers use lived experience, they model behaviors and skills participants need for coping with and managing behavioral health symptoms.
-The goal is to build successful relationships within the community and the enhancement of recovery-oriented principles (e.g. hope and self-efficacy, and community living skills).
+Peers support lasting recovery by forming valuable relationships with our clients.
+They use lived experience and model healthy behaviors and skills which our clients need for coping with and managing behavioral health symptoms.
+The goal is to build successful relationships within the community and to enhance recovery-centered principles (such as hope, self-efficacy and community living skills).

 Home and Community Based Services "HCBS" is a program provided in Dutchess County by Mental Health America of Dutchess County (MHA Dutchess).

 Adult Behavioral Health HCBS can help you achieve your life goals and be more involved in your community.